ETCLabs/LuminosusEosEdition/README.md

 # Luminosus (ETC Eos Edition) - MIDI to OSC Tool

 Luminosus (ETC Eos Edition) is the project title for a "companion app" for consoles of the ETC Eos family.
-At the moment it can convert MIDI Note, Program and Control Change Messages to OSC commands.
-The goal is to eventually show useful information about Channel Attributes and Cue Lists and provide functions missing in the Eos software (i.e. a random fire effect).
+It can display and edit cue list, fire and react to cues and show fader banks including their labels.
+It is possible to trigger music playback on specific cues and there are simple effects and Sound2Light features that can easily be connected to the consoles functions like channels, submasters or groups.
+It can also convert MIDI Note-, Program- and Control-Change-Messages to OSC commands.

 It is designed for touch interaction and runs on Windows, Mac, Android and iOS.

 ## Project State

-This project is in __pre-alpha / proof-of-concept state__.
-A more complete version will be released __end of September 2016__.
+This project is in beta state.
+Some bugs are still to be expected but the software is already usable.

 ## About this ETCLabs Project
 Luminosus (ETC Eos Edition) is open-source software designed to interact with Electronic Theatre Controls products.
 This is not official ETC software.